10 Ways To Take Your Meditation Practice Deeper

 What follows are suggestions that bring about this depth not just “on the cushion,” but in every corner of our lives.

-They will help you identify the next steps, expose blind spots, get past plateaus or stuck-points, and, ultimately, harness mindfulness & wisdom towards letting go on deeper and deeper levels.
+They will help you identify the next steps, expose blind spots, get past plateaus or stuck points, and, ultimately, harness mindfulness & wisdom toward letting go on deeper and deeper levels.
 Of course, as in #6 further below, this process also includes engaged & compassionate action.

 Ten Ways To Go Deeper